 - increase public awareness about the importance of wetland and marsh bird species conservation

 Similar to the Great Lakes MMP, the Quebec protocol has been adapted to remain consistent with the North American Marsh Bird Monitoring Protocols.
 Since the start of the program, nearly 200 participants have collected data from over 360 individual locations.
 Due to population distribution and infrastructure, the majority of the survey sites are situated in Bird Conservation Regions 13 (the Lower Great Lakes and St. Lawrence Plain) and 14 (the Atlantic Northern Forest).
 The marshes surveyed vary in size from small, locally important wetlands, to large internationally important ones.
 Similarly to the situation in southern Ontario, the data collected, suggest that marsh birds in general are currently declining in Quebec.

 The Maritimes Marsh Monitoring Program

-Bird Studies Canada (BSC) began the Maritimes Marsh Monitoring Program (MMMP) in 2012 as a pilot project in New Brunswick in partnership with Environment Canada, New Brunswick and Nova Scotia Departments of Natural Resources, Department of National Defense, Ducks Unlimited Canada, Nature Conservancy Canada, Nature Trusts of New Brunswick and Nova Scotia and Acadia University.
+Bird Studies Canada (BSC) began the Maritimes Marsh Monitoring Program (MMMP) in 2012 as a pilot project in New Brunswick in partnership with Environment and Climate Change Canada, New Brunswick and Nova Scotia Departments of Natural Resources, Department of National Defense, Ducks Unlimited Canada, Nature Conservancy Canada, Nature Trusts of New Brunswick and Nova Scotia and Acadia University.
 There are high hopes that this program will be expanded to Nova Scotia and Prince Edward Island in future.